goualard-f/MicroFloatingPoints.jl/docs/src/manual.md

 ### Rounding

-We have seen in section [Creating a `Floatmu`](@ref) that each `Floatmu` retains the information whether the value it was created from required rounding or not.
+We have seen in section [Creating a `Floatmu` float](@ref) that each `Floatmu` retains the information whether the value it was created from required rounding or not.

 In addition to that mechanism, the `MicroFloatingPoints` module keeps a global variable that is set to `true` every time a `Floatmu` is created and rounding takes place.
 That variable is *sticky* (once true, it stays true until reset explictly to `false`).
 It can be checked with the `inexact()` method and reset with the `reset_inexact()` method.